fazleelahhee/custom-plugin/README.md

 ```

 ### Cache Api Response
-You can able to enable cache API adding "constant" to your wp-config.php file.
+You are able to enable cache API adding "constant" to your wp-config.php file.

 ```
 /**
 * Cache API Response
-* if assign true to this constant - it will enable the api response cache.
+* if assigned true to this constant - it will enable the api response cache.
 **/
 define('WPCPLUGIN_API_CACHE', true);
 ```

 ### Fontend and JavaScript
-I use ajax request to populate user list and user details in frontend.
+I use an ajax request to populate the user list and user details in the frontend.
 I use webpack to compile typescript to javascript.

-**Installing npm dependancies**
+**Installing npm dependencies**

 ```
 $cd pathToWordPressRoot/wp-content/plugins/custom-plugin/